Nursing Home Abuse

 Failure by Assisted Living or Nursing Home Staff

 There are close to 17,000 nursing homes in the United States providing care to nearly 1.7 million people.
 If current rates continue, it is estimated that 3 million people will live in nursing homes by 2030.
+Another i million people live in assisted living facilities.
 Of the 17,000 nursing homes currently operating in the US, approximately 70% are owned by for-profit companies.

 Unfortunately, many of these for-profit companies put profits over resident safety.
 A 2011 report by the University of California San Francisco concluded that poor quality of care is the norm in many nursing homes, especially among largest for-profit nursing home chains.
 The study found that the top 10 for-profit nursing home chains had lower staffing and higher deficiencies than comparable non-profit and government facilities.